 A lot of people toss them, or give their wild turkey legs to the dog.
-That’s a shame, because with a little TLC, turkey legs can be every bit as good as the rest of the bird.
+So a turkey leg recipe needs to be good to keep your pooch from his treat.
+This is that recipe.

 You need to know that turkey drumsticks are loaded with bone-like sinews that will not break down no matter how long you cook the leg.
 It just won’t.
 So to eat a turkey leg nicely, you need to strip the meat off the bones.
 You also need to know that the drumstick is very much the darkest part of the turkey, darker even than the thigh.

 My first real success with turkey legs was turkey carnitas.
-This is a great dish for turkey legs — but so is this one.
+This is a great dish for turkey legs — thighs and drumsticks — but so is this one.

 Turkey leg stew is really just what I am calling a pretty classic New Mexican stew that revolves around dried corn, chiles and, usually, pork.